 School of Public Policy Senior Fellows

-As our program focuses on preparing cross sector leaders in policy and politics, the Senior Fellows at the School of Public Policy come from a variety of backgrounds - corporate, academia, and government.
+As our program focuses on preparing cross-sector leaders in policy and politics, the Senior Fellows at the School of Public Policy (SPP) come from a variety of backgrounds—corporate, academia, and government.
 Each has had a unique involvement in the policy world from policymakers and researchers to public influencers.
+Senior Fellows typically serve two-year terms that are renewable.
+Throughout their time at SPP, they engage with students and serve as lecturers, mentors, advisors, and researchers.

 Current Senior Fellows